 |---|---|---|

-| Speed for first setup | Fast for structured palette creation | Good, but often more manual selection |
+| Speed for first setup | Fast for structured palette creation | Good, but often more manual |

-| Brand system consistency | Strong when roles are predefined | Strong if you maintain brand kit discipline |
+| Brand system consistency | Strong when roles are predefined | Strong if you maintain brand discipline |

-| Beginner friendliness | Very easy for non-designers | Easy, with more template-driven context |
+| Beginner friendliness | Very easy for non-designers | Easy, but more layout-dependent |

 | Best use case | Building repeatable color foundations | Applying colors directly in design layouts |